Oregon, Ohio: Fire Department

-The City of Oregon is a growing community and is the second largest city in Lucas County, with approximately 20,000 citizens, covering 30 square miles.
-The City has mutual aid pacts with all Lucas County, the Ottawa County Fire Departments, and the Ohio Fire Chief's Emergency Response Plan.
+The City of Oregon is a growing community and is the second largest city in Lucas County, with approximately 20,000 citizens, covering 30 sqmi.
+The city has mutual aid pacts with all Lucas County, the Ottawa County Fire Departments, and the Ohio Fire Chief's Emergency Response Plan.
 The Oregon Fire Department was organized in 1936 and has been growing ever since.
 The City provides a combination Fire Department with three fire stations.
-A new 21,000 sq. ft.
-Central Fire Station opened at 1040 Wynn Rd. in November 2022.
+A 21,000 sqft Central Fire Station opened at 1040 Wynn Rd. in November 2022.
 This station replaced Station #41, located at 5002 Seaman Rd.
 Station 42 is at 1102 S. Wheeling, and Station 43 is at 4421 Bayshore Road.
 The Fire Administration office is located at the new Station 41 on Wynn Road.
 In 2024, the Oregon Fire Department answered over 3,500 calls.

-Fifteen full-time firefighters/medics, six full-time firefighters/EMT's and 21 part-time firefighters/EMTs are led by a full-time Chief, a full-time Assistant Chief, who also serves as the Chief of Fire Prevention, a full-time Battalion Chief of Training, three full-time Battalion Chiefs, and one part-time Battalion Chief.
+Fifteen full-time firefighters/medics, six full-time firefighters/EMTs and 21 part-time firefighters/EMTs are led by a full-time Chief, a full-time Assistant Chief, who also serves as the Chief of Fire Prevention, a full-time Battalion Chief of Training, three full-time Battalion Chiefs, and one part-time Battalion Chief.
 The Fire department also employs a full-time administrative assistant.
-The City operates as Advanced Life Support for the East Region of Lucas County.
+The city operates as Advanced Life Support for the East Region of Lucas County.
 The on-duty crews and Battalion Chief operate out of Station 41 & 42 staffing two ALS Medic units and an Engine and Truck.
 Paid per-call part-time members are dispatched on general alarms (structure fires, water rescues, extrication) and respond to their assigned stations when available.

 Fire equipment includes five engines, two aerial trucks, two brush trucks, five ambulances/medic units, and other auxiliary equipment, including two boats used for water rescues on Lake Erie and residential ponds.